 Improving and preserving safe and healthy housing for all Seattle renters.

-When inspections begin in 2015, your property owner or manager must notify you at least 2 days before your building or unit is inspected.
+Your property owner or manager must notify you at least two days before your building or unit is inspected.
 You should work with your property owner or manager to arrange access for the inspector.
 City and state law says that you cannot unreasonably deny access for the inspection.

 If you want to learn more about the minimum housing standards that RRIO is using to evaluate rental units, read the RRIO Checklist.